 - Paying Cash Comes With Upfront Pricing

 Most health insurance policies don't cover the entire cost of a physical therapy visit.
-Even with health insurance, many patients are still responsible for copays and deductibles of $50 or more per physical therapy visit.
+If cash-based physical therapy rates seem high to you, realize that even with health insurance, many patients are still responsible for copays and deductibles of $50 or more per physical therapy visit.
 So, you will usually pay out of pocket for physical therapy whether you use your insurance benefits or not.
 What is different is the overall quality of the services and the value you experience at each visit.

 For a physical therapy clinic to be in-network with insurance companies, they agree to accept an insurance company's rates, which are sometimes low.
 As a result, the clinic will try to make up for the reduced insurance rates by increasing the volume of patients they see.
 This means that patients might be double or triple booked on one therapist's schedule.